softwareguru/istio-events/content/sessions/g3p.md

 language: english
 ---

 Since the release of Istio 1.0, a major development effort has been spent on making it easier to use.
-Whether you are already running Istio in production or trying it out for the first time, it's important that you know about the latest and greatest when it comes to debugging and maintaining istio.
-This talk will walk you through some of the new things istio has to offer in terms of debugging and maintainability, as well as practical recipes we’ve learned from debugging Istio in the field.
+Whether you are already running Istio in production or trying it out for the first time, it’s important that you know about the latest and greatest when it comes to debugging and maintaining istio.

+Adam Toy from the Department of Defense will walk you through how the USAF's Platform One program is utilizing Istio to establish a zero-trust PaaS infrastructure, as well as some of the new things Istio has to offer in terms of debugging and maintainability he has learned along the way.